proarea/openai_gadget/README.md

 This page demostrates an ability to create a unique motivational message for the user.
 It is possible to generate motivational text and copy it to the clipboard.
+Such messages might be used is a certain place on user dashboard in real applications.

 <div align="center">